brownplt/B2T2/Competitors/TypeScript/Datasheet.md

 ### How direct is the mapping from the pseudocode in the benchmark to representations in your system?
 How complex is the encoding?

-The mapping is trivial most of the time.
-Constraints must be translated to type annotations.
+In general, constraints must be translated to type annotations.
 This part of translation is similar to the translation of TableAPI.

-Sometimes explicit casts must be inserted to convince the type system (e.g. in quizScoreFilter).
+In certain examples, sometimes explicit casts must be inserted to convince the type system.
+For details, please see the comments in [ExamplePrograms.ts](ExamplePrograms.ts).

 ## Errors